aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Thu Mar 19 05:50:05 2026
+Last update: Fri Mar 20 05:42:16 2026

 ### Let's play! 🎮